Coordinating users of shared facilities via data-driven predictive assistants and game theory

-\paragraph{Proof idea and interpretation of Theorem \ref{thm:ex} and Corollary \ref{cor:ex}:} The proof (see Section \extref{sec:expr}) is based on the Leray-Schauder-Tychonoff fixed point theorem, harnessing the compactness of the set of Borel measures, $\dom_A$, under a weak topology.
-The most important implication of the theorem is the following: it implies that $\min_\pi \lpred_\pi = 0$, and therefore, together with the \nameref{prop:argmin_ne}, shows that an assistant that only forecast an \emph{aggregate} (the $Y$ of Assumptions \ref{asm:aggr}) can nonetheless, when it achieves its optimum, help ``solve'' the coordination problem -- select a BNE.
+\paragraph{Proof idea and interpretation:} The proof of Theorem \ref{thm:ex}, which is given in Section \extref{sec:expr} for an arbitrary number of slots $K$, is based on the Leray-Schauder-Tychonoff fixed point theorem, harnessing the compactness of the set of Borel measures, $\dom_A$, under a weak topology.
+The most important implication of the theorem is that $\min_\pi \lpred_\pi = 0$.
+And therefore, together with the first step in the form of Theorem~\ref{prop:argmin_ne}, it shows that an assistant that only forecasts an aggregate can nonetheless, when it achieves its optimum, help ``solve'' the coordination problem -- select a BNE.
 The intuition behind the assumptions is that types and their utility functions have to be \emph{diverse}.
 Corollary \ref{cor:ex} can be seen as stand-alone, purely game-theoretic result for $\gnonat$.